Divorce Petition

 • Child support

-• The petitioner demands final orders regarding which of the following
+• The petitioner demands final orders for the following:

 • Alimony